Lam2026/LaboratoryReport/README.md

 I. Accuracy.
 The shapes of the trajectories of both Set A and Set F are similar, and both exhibit sinigificant error with tall building, small error with medium-height building or narrow streets, and excellent accuracy in wide street.
 It implies that the accuracy of the both sets are similar.

 II.
 Processing Speed.
-There is no significant change in computation time in processing Set A and Set F.
+The processing speed is slightly faster for Set F since the signal with SNR lower than 5dBHz will be ignored, so the amount of signals that need to be processed in Set F is smaller, which eventually gives a faster computation speed.

 III.
 Robustness.
 The user's position can almost be obtained continuously throughout the entire journey in both Set A and Set F. However, shape chances can hardly be observed in E-W plot and N-S plot for Set F while shape changes can be observed between 06:51 and 06:52 in Set A. However, shape changes in u-D plot can be observed in both Set A and Set F. Therefore, Set F has a slightly better robustness than Set A.